-Attractions & Things to do in Praia
+Attractions & Things to Do in Praia, Cape Verde

 1. Quebra Canela Beach